 Parco Giardino Sigurtà is a park and garden in Valeggio sul Mincio, Verona, near the charming village of Borghetto sul Mincio.

-The park boasts a beautiful roses avenue, a huge lawn, water gardens and small lakes, a medicinal herbs garden and a maze, historical buildings, box trees and centenary oaks.
+This giant green area boasts a beautiful roses avenue, a huge lawn, water gardens and small lakes, a medicinal herbs garden and a maze, historical buildings, box trees and centenary oaks.

 History of Parco Sigurtà

 Parco Giardino Sigurtà is not only naturally beautiful, it is also rich in history.

 In 1417 the patrician Nicolò Girolamo Contarini built a “Domus Magna”, a villa surrounded by homes for farmer workers, in an agricultural estate with a small garden.
 In 1616 the Guarienti family, owners of the estate since 1436, started to enlarge the garden, that became an amenable place for the delight of guests visiting the villa.
 In 1776 the Maffei family obtained water-drawing rights from the nearby river Mincio for irrigation purposes; the opportunity to get water from the river changed the fate of the park.